Budget Deficit Definition

 - A Budget Deficit is where there is a negative difference between income and spending.

-- The budget deficit is usually linked to the government, but individuals also have a deficit if they spend more than they receive.
+- The budget deficit is usually linked to the government, but individuals also have a budget deficit if they spend more than they receive.

 - A long-term budget deficit requires constant growth in order to finance an ever increasing amount of debt.